 The chest fly is one of those exercises people either skip entirely or do with terrible form.
 And honestly?
 The terrible-form crowd might be worse off than the skippers.
 A chest fly done wrong is basically a shoulder injury waiting to happen.
-But done right, it's one of the most effective pec isolation exercises you can do with a pair of dumbbells.
+But done right, it is one of the most effective pec isolation exercises you can do with a pair of dumbbells.
 Full stop.

 And the stretch component?
 It matters more than most people realize.
 Research on muscle hypertrophy consistently shows that training a muscle through a full range of motion, especially in the lengthened position, produces superior muscle growth compared to partial-range training.
-A 2023 meta-analysis in Sports Medicine confirmed that exercises emphasizing the stretched position led to significantly greater hypertrophy (Maeo et al., 2023).
+A 2023 meta-analysis in Sports Medicine confirmed that exercises emphasizing the stretched position led to greater hypertrophy (Maeo et al., 2023).
 The chest fly puts your pecs under load in exactly that stretched position.
-That's sort of the whole point.
+That is sort of the whole point.

 How to Do a Dumbbell Chest Fly (Step-by-Step)